Limpster/Fallout76LanguageChanger/README.md

 2. open the batfile with a Texteditor of your choice and make the required changes in the configuration inside of the bat-file (configuration explained below)
 3. save your changes in the bat-file
 4. open your Steam library
-5. right click on your Fallout 76 non-Steam Shortcut
+5. right click on your Fallout 76 non-Steam Shortcut (or the exe you added as dummy)
 6. chose "Properties"
 7. look for the line "Target", click on "Browse" and search for the bat-file
 8. chose the bat-file
+9. remove the launch options (might not be necessary, seems to work fine with or without)
-9. close the properties window in Steam
+10. close the properties window in Steam
-10. you can now run the game from the Steam library
+11. you can now run the game from the Steam library or run it from a shortcut (Steam library -> right click the game -> manage -> add desktop shortcut)
+12. you did it, you found the G.E.C.K. and future generations will survive thanks to your contribution to the wasteland

 ## Configuration
 You will find a few settings inside the bat-file which you have to edit, they are all explained (some with examples) in the file and in this readme.